mdelete/node-tesseract-native/README.md

 Prerequisites
 -------------
  * Have linux or OSX (at least these are tested OSes)
- * Have node (>= 0.12.0) and node-gyp installed
+ * Have node and node-gyp installed
  * Have leptonica (~1.68) libs and headers installed
  * Have tesseract (~3.02) libs and headers installed

 Build
 -----
-Checkout the repository and build it yourself using
+Checkout the repository and build it yourself using (you will also need this for the *node10* branch)

     node-gyp configure && node-gyp build

 or use npm

-    npm install tesseract_native
+    npm install tesseract_native for nodejs > 0.12.0 <= 8.x.y

 or